Mansell Surname

 Where Does The Last Name Mansell Come From? nationality or country of origin

-The surname Mansell (Arabic: مانسيل, Hindi: मैन्सल, Russian: Манселл) is borne by more people in England than any other country or territory.
-It can appear as: Mansèll.
-For other potential spellings of this last name click here.
+The surname Mansell (Arabic: مانسيل, Hindi: मैन्सल, Russian: Манселл) is found in England more than any other country or territory.
+It may also be rendered in the variant forms: Mansèll.
+Click here for other possible spellings of this last name.

 How Common Is The Last Name Mansell? popularity and diffusion

-Mansell is the 31,459th most commonly held surname on a global scale, borne by around 1 in 429,412 people.
-It is mostly found in Europe, where 46 percent of Mansell are found; 45 percent are found in Northern Europe and 45 percent are found in British Isles.
-Mansell is also the 498,315th most frequently used first name in the world, borne by 311 people.
+The last name Mansell is the 31,459th most numerous family name world-wide, borne by around 1 in 429,412 people.
+The surname occurs predominantly in Europe, where 46 percent of Mansell live; 45 percent live in Northern Europe and 45 percent live in British Isles.
+It is also the 498,315th most frequent forename on earth It is held by 311 people.

 Mansell Family Population Trend historical fluctuation